 …the one you get around to using.

 You know how important it is to create a strong password that you won’t forget.
+You can use helpful tools to create strong passphrases.
 But do you really want to take on the burden of generating and then remembering a long list of unique passwords?
 It’s best to outsource both tasks to a password manager app—that’s what they’re built for, after all!